Roberta Wilson: Early life 1896–1915

 Some reporters have implied there was significance that the family moved to the "Pittsburgh of the South."
 There is no published evidence to support this.

-In 1915, Roberta Wilson lived Birmingham with her father and stepmother Constance.
+In 1915, Roberta Wilson lived in Birmingham with her father and stepmother, Constance.
 She is years old.
 One news article states, "when at finishing school she took part in all branches of athletics."
 That same year, Roberta's sister, Lois, moves to California after winning a beauty contest put on by Universal Studios and The Birmingham News.
 This beauty pageant was the predecessor to the Miss Alabama.
 Lois Wilson is the original Miss Alabama.

 Roberta's sister, Lois, started making films in 1915.
 21-year-old Lois Wilson's first movie was When a Queen Loved O'Rourke, a 2-reel short for Universal released in November 1915.
 Lois becomes convinced her younger sister should follow her to Hollywood to seek fame and fortune.
 In 1915, 19-year-old Roberta Wilson heeded her sister's advice and settled in Hollywood.
 She accepted, playing minor parts until her experience secured more demanding roles.
-She gained an increasing reputation and respect among her colleagues for her excellent acting work.
-1916 would become her Golden Age in film making.
+She gained an increasing reputation and respect among her colleagues for her excellent acting.
+1916 would become her Golden Age in filmmaking.